HC200ok/manual-data-masking/README.md

 Manual data masking is a kind of operation that labels and hides sensitive data, creates new text that hides (masks) sensitive information.

-Imagine that there is a customer comment including sensitive data like swear word, person name, home address...
+Assume that there is a customer comment including sensitive data like swear word, person name, home address...

 e.g.